 HERE HD Live Map (HERE HDLM), developed by HERE Technologies, is a cloud-based web service that enables you to access highly accurate, continuously updated map data.
 Using the Driving Scenario Designer app, you can import map data from the HERE HDLM service and use it to generate roads for your driving scenarios.

-To access the HERE HDLM web service, you need to enter valid HERE credentials obtained
+To access the HERE HDLM web service, you must enter valid HERE credentials from HERE

 hereHDLMCredentials function.
 At the MATLAB® command prompt, enter:

 In the HERE HD Live Map Credentials dialog box, enter a valid Access Key ID and Access Key Secret.
 To save your credentials for future MATLAB sessions on your machine, in the dialog box, select Save my credentials between MATLAB sessions and click OK.
 The credentials are now saved for the rest of your MATLAB session on your machine.

 If you need to change your credentials, you can delete them and set up new ones by

 Specify Geographic Coordinates

 To select the roads you want to import, you need to specify a region of interest from which to obtain the road data.
 To define this region of interest, specify latitude and longitude coordinates that are near that road data.
 You can specify coordinates for a single point or a set of points, such as ones that make up a driving route.